ualbertalib/jupiter/docs/jupiter_phase_2.md

 Avoid creating swiss-army knife projects, like datastores that are also webservers that also handle OAI that also etc. This is very fragile and will not adapt well to changes over time.

-How I think Data Should Be stored in Postgresql
+How I think Data Should Be Stored in Postgresql
 ===============================================

 Create more-or-less completely standard Rails models for all of the existing things: Items, Theses, Collections, Communities.